1Jajen1/propCheck/README.md

 * `Array<T>` -> `arrayArb()` // Cannot be infered by `defArbitrary` atm

 #### Collections
 The `K` variants are `arrow` wrappers.
 They are isomorphic to their non-k variants and can be used as such.
-That is to say: Every `ListK` is a `List`
+That is to say: Every `ListK` is a `List` and vice versa.
 * `List<A>` -> `ListK.arbitrary()`
 * `Set<A>` -> `SetK.arbitrary()`
 * `Map<A>` -> `MapK.arbitrary()`